MorSlomi/DeepFashion/README.md

 The validation loss is: 0.119

-If we take a look at the confusion matrix, we will find out that the only error is between bottem and top:
+If we take a look at the confusion matrix, we will find out that the only error is between bottom and top:

 ![Confusion_matrix](<Evaluation_Images/DeepFashionVGG16_confusion_matrix.jpg>)